BOB4Drone/4D-Fuzzer/README.md

 ## Quick Start
-In order to run this fuzzer, you need to get your target software installed.
+In order to run this fuzzer, you need to get your target software installed and running.

 The following are installation document links.